rlucente-se-jboss/ocp-on-nuc/linksys-openwrt-config.md

 the server's MAC, and set the desired `IPv4-Address`.

 # Using Alternative WiFi Network
-To change to a different WiFi network, simply edit the `wifi-iface` section in /etc/config/wireless and then issue the commands:
+To change to a different WiFi network, simply add additional `wifi-iface` sections in /etc/config/wireless and then issue the commands:

     ifup wan
     wifi